prestodb/presto-yarn/README.md

 Please note that if your cluster already had 3 WORKER nodes running, the above command will destroy one of them and retain 2 WORKERs.

-## Deployment via Ambari Slider View
+## Installation using Ambari Slider View

 You can also deploy Presto in Yarn via Ambari.
 Ambari provides Slider integration and also supports deploying any Slider application package using Slider 'views'.
 Slider View for Ambari delivers an integrated experience for deploying and managing Slider apps from Ambari Web.